Ultrascan

-Hyperscan is an open source high-performance regular expression matching library developed by Intel.
-It is optimized using x86 vector instructions.
-Huawei has adapted and optimized Hyperscan for the Arm instruction set on the Kunpeng platform and innovated algorithms (for example, a hybrid model with a short-rule bypass) to address the weaknesses of rulesets used in actual data distribution services.
+Ultrascan is an open-source high-performance regular expression matching library.
+The Kunpeng BoostKit platform has adapted and optimized it for the Arm instruction set and has innovated algorithms (for example, a hybrid model with a short-rule bypass) to address the weaknesses of rule sets used in actual data distribution services.

-Hyperscan is the fastest in ruleset matching scenarios with less than 100,000 rules.
+Ultrascan is the fastest in rule set matching scenarios with less than 100,000 rules.
 It is widely used in scenarios such as application classification, IDP, and web application firewall (WAF).
-In typical open source solutions such as Suricata, the detection engine is a top computing hotspot.
-Optimizing Hyperscan and integrating it into such solutions can effectively improve the end-to-end performance of data distribution services.
+In typical open-source solutions such as Suricata, the detection engine is a top computing hotspot.
+Optimizing Ultrascan and integrating it into such solutions can effectively improve the end-to-end performance of data distribution services.

-Network security data distribution, fine-grained data distribution for carriers, data distribution for public security and technical investigation, IDP, WAF, and foundation model application firewalls.
+Information security data distribution, fine-grained data distribution for carriers, public safety data distribution, IDPS, WAF, foundation model application firewalls, etc.

 Short-Rule Bypass Technology